rudraprasad69/memory-match-game/README.md

   <img src="https://img.shields.io/github/issues/rudraprasad69/Store-Rating-Platform" alt="Issues">
 </p>

 > A traditional memory game involving playing cards.
-The objective is to locate pairs of cards that have matching images or symbols—built with a modern frontend stack including React, Tailwind CSS, and Framer Motion for smooth animations.
+The objective is to locate pairs of cards that have matching images or symbols, built with a modern frontend stack that includes React, Tailwind CSS, and Framer Motion for smooth animations.

 ## 🚀 Live Demo